kleinercubs/ImgFact/README.md

 # ImgFact

-Code and data for paper "ImgFact: Triplet Fact Grounding on Images"
+This is the official github repository for the paper "ImgFact: Triplet Fact Grounding on Images"

+We presented our implementation of ImgFact's construction pipeline and the experiments, and released the ImgFact dataset.

 <img src="imgs/motivation.jpg"/>